 MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

-Pyramid schemes in Nepal cost Rs 3.79 billion in the Unity Life case alone.
-Here's how to recognise one before you pay the joining fee — law, math, and red flags.
+Pyramid schemes cost Nepal Rs 3.79 billion in the Unity Life case alone.
+How to recognise one before you pay the joining fee — the law, the math, the red flags.

-Nepal's pyramid scheme history isn't a few rotten apples — it's a documented pattern that has cost the country billions of rupees, and the schemes keep coming back in new packaging.
-This post is the law, the math, and the red flags.
+Nepal's pyramid scheme history isn't a few rotten apples.
+It is a documented pattern that has cost the country billions of rupees, and the schemes keep coming back in new packaging.
+What follows is the law, the math, and the red flags.
 Read it before you pay any joining fee.

 What Nepali law actually says